 Paying for Swapfiets is equally easy.
 All you need to do is give them your SEPA or credit card payment details and they’ll directly debit the monthly payments from your account.
-You can use N26 or Revolut to easily do this without worrying about paying any bank charges for your debit orders.
+You can use Revolut, bunq or Monese to easily do this without worrying about paying any bank charges for your debit orders.
 It’s what we personally use!

 Quality of Service

 By now you know that Swapfiets bikes are great all-round, but do they offer good service?
 This is pretty essential too since repairs and maintenance are included as part of the package.
 We can only comment about our Swapfiets bike rental experience in Berlin.
 But so far, we’ve had great service from Swapfiets.

 We really like the fact that the Swapfiets team is multilingual.
 It made renting a bike in Berlin stress-free since we could do it all in English whilst we continue to work on improving our German.

 It was also really easy to get bike repairs done, both in-store as well as having a new bike delivered.
 And we liked the fact that the Swapfiets team is friendly and will make sure that the bike is set up to the right height for you.

 The one con that we will mention is that chat support does takes longer to get back to you.
 So you’ll need a little patience if you have a query that isn’t related to getting your bike repaired.

 Related Post: Do you live in Berlin too?
 Then make sure you read our FREE self-guided cycling tour of the Berlin Wall to see the top attractions and understand the history behind the famous Berlin Wall.

 We’re tried most of the bike sharing options in Europe and in our opinion, Swapfiets is definitely worth it!
 Not only is it the best monthly bike rental option for us in Berlin, but also the cheapest!
 How else can you rent a bike in Europe for less than €1 per day?